Contents

 Natural Light.

-Residences are becoming greener. conserving energy is a significant cornerstone of residential LEED certification.
-LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into homes, reducing the amount of synthetic light required in a home.
+Homes are ending up being greener. conserving energy is a major cornerstone of residential LEED certification.
+LEED houses consume to 30% less energy than non-LEED homes.
+Skylights bring totally free, tidy, natural light into houses, reducing the quantity of artificial light needed in a home.

 Heat Gain When Required.